This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Bleeding in the brain, known as an intracranial hemorrhage, happens when broken or blocked blood vessels cause a fetal stroke.
 Intracranial hemorrhaging is considered dangerous, and medical assistance is needed as soon as possible.

-The severity of intracranial hemorrhage will depend on how much bleeding has happened and how much of the brain tissue has been affected.
-A grading system consisting of Grade I through IV is generally used to determine the seriousness of the hemorrhage.
+The severity of intracranial hemorrhage depends on how much bleeding has happened and how much of the brain tissue has been affected.
+A grading system consisting of Grades I through IV is generally used to determine the seriousness of the bleeding.

 Seizures are also associated with intracranial hemorrhage.